socialstuff-org/socialstuff-org.github.io/usecases/user/block-user.md

             <strong>Pre-condition</strong>
         </td>
         <td>
-            User needs to be logged in.
+            The actor needs to be logged in.
         </td>
     </tr>
     <tr>